aws-samples/serverless-patterns/cloudfront-cff-s3-staticsite-dotnet/README.md

 This pattern helps you deploy a static site using Amazon CloudFront with Function and AWS S3 with a CDK stack.
 It use MKDOCS to generate the Static site from the Markdown files.

-MkDocs is a fast, simple and downright gorgeous static site generator that's geared towards building project documentation.
+MkDocs is a fast, simple static site generator that's geared towards building project documentation.
 Documentation source files are written in Markdown, and configured with a single YAML configuration file.
 For more [info](https://www.mkdocs.org/).

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns